XSS Playground

 SVG / MathML onload payload

-Check whether SVG, MathML namespaces, and event attributes bypass weak filters.
+Check whether SVG, MathML namespaces, event attributes, and nested HTML bypass weak filters.

 <svg onload="alert('xss-playground')" xmlns="http://www.w3.org/2000/svg"></svg>